repository-preservation/lcmap-spark/docs/configuration.rst

 https://spark.apache.org/docs/latest/cluster-overview.html

 Cluster mode uses Apache Mesos as a cluster manager for Spark, which allows Spark to run functions in parallel across many physical hosts.

+Cluster mode requirements are:

-In order to run a cluster based instance of lcmap-spark, you must have the ability to run a Docker container locally, and you must have network access to a Mesos Master, ideally over a 10 Gigabit or greater network.
+* ability to run lcmap-spark locally
+* network access to Mesos Master(s), ideally over a 10 Gigabit or greater link
+* Mesos username
+* Mesos role
+* Mesos password

-Connecting to Mesos
+* Mesos certificates
-Requesting Resources
-Running Spark Jobs
-Resource Allocation Lifecycle
-Releasing Resources

-When connecting to Mesos the same local Docker image is automatically downloaded onto the Mesos nodes (from hub.docker.com) and used as the execution environment for application code.
-This provides a consistent and reliable way to develop, deploy and run Spark applications and all their necessary dependencies.
+When run in cluster mode, the lcmap-spark image is automatically downloaded onto the Mesos nodes and used to create Docker containers, which create the Spark cluster and execute Spark & application code.

-Running lcmap-spark on a standalone cluster or on Yarn have not been tested.
+Host System -> lcmap-spark -> SparkContext (Spark Master) ==> Mesos Master -> Mesos Agents -> Mesos Executors -> lcmap-spark -> Spark Worker -> **Bazinga**

+This provides a reliable way to create a consistent, immutable environment, dynamically, across a cluster of machines.

 pyspark
 ~~~~~~~